NigelThomas/sqlstream-orctest/README.md

 Next, start the test runtime:
 ```
  cd sqlstream-orctest
- LOAD_SLAB_FILES="IngestCSV.slab WriteCSVtoHDFS.slab" ./dockertest.sh
+ LOAD_SLAB_FILES="IngestCSV.slab WriteCSVtoHDFS.slab" ./orc_hdfs_test.sh
 ```

-The container will be named `orcdev`.
-The script automatically kills and removes any existing `orcdev` container, so be careful not to accidentally rerun the `dockertest.sh` script while a test is underway unless you want to abort the first test.
+The container will be named `orc_hdfs_test`.
+The script automatically kills and removes any existing `orc_hdfs_dev` container, so be careful not to accidentally rerun the `orc_hdfs_test.sh` script while a test is underway unless you want to abort the first test.

 ### Arguments for the runtime

-The `dockertest.sh` script supports setting certain arguments by supplying values in some environment variables:
+The `orc_hdfs_test.sh` script supports setting certain arguments by supplying values in some environment variables:

 | Environment Variable | Default | Usage
 | --- | --- | ---